Beverly Hills fined for not conserving enough water in drought

 "For those who aren't (conserving) and who are wasting water, you should be ashamed of yourselves," Carrigan said.

-From June through August, California residents and businesses have saved 253 billion gallons of water, board Chairwoman Felicia Marcus told reporters.
+From June through August, California residents and businesses have saved 253 billion gallons of water, board Chairwoman Felicia Marcus told reporters on Friday.

-Beverly Hills, where some wealthy property owners continue to maintain lush green lawns despite orders to conserve, residents used about 169 gallons of water per person during September, compared with 68 gallons used by residents of Los Angeles.
+Beverly Hills, where some wealthy property owners continue to maintain lush green lawns despite orders to conserve, residents used about 169 gallons of water per person during the month of September, compared to 68 gallons used by residents of Los Angeles.

 Beverly Hills residents have wasted 175 million gallons of water since June, Carrigan said on the conference call.

-One former Beverly Hills resident, Richard Greene, said the fine was far too small for what he said was possibly the richest city in the country, if not the world.

-"Wow, ouch ...
-It actually seems to minimize the importance of water conservation when you're fining the wealthiest municipality $61,000, which is pocket change for most of the people you see walking up and down this street," Greene said.

-Beverly Hills spokeswoman Cheryl Friedling said in a statement that the city is very concerned about not meeting the conservation mandate, and that it has been working aggressively toward that goal, even setting up a program to impose financial penalties on customers who waste water.
+In a statement sent to reporters on Friday, Beverly Hills spokeswoman Cheryl Friedling said that the city is very concerned about not meeting the state conservation mandate and has been working aggressively toward that goal, even setting up a program to impose financial penalties on customers who waste water.

 But she said the program did not start until this month.
 The city also plans to hire additional staff to investigate violations of conservation rules and put individual customers on personalized conservation programs if necessary.

-"But I would also say that people should just be aware of how they utilize the water," he said.

-The municipalities and utilities that were fined were all warned in August they were not meeting the state's targets, Carrigan said.
+The municipalities and utilities that received the fines had all been warned in August that they were not meeting the state's mandated conservation targets, Carrigan said.
 He said he expected them to pay the fines from reserve funds and did not know whether the agencies would seek to recoup the money from ratepayers.

-Regulators urged continued conservation even if the El Nino weather phenomenon brings winter storms, because the rain may not fall far enough to the north to replenish vital mountain snowpack that melts in the spring to feed the state's streams and reservoirs.
+Regulators urged continued conservation even if the El Nino weather phenomenon brings winter storms to the state, because the precipitation may not fall far enough north to replenish the vital mountain snowpack that melts in the spring to feed the state's streams and reservoirs.

 "We're in a tough pickle on this," Marcus said.
 "We have to prepare for drought and flooding at the same time."

-(Reporting by Sharon Bernstein; Additional reporting by Jane Ross; Editing by Eric Beech, David Gregorio and Ken Wills)
+(Reporting by Sharon Bernstein; Editing by Sandra Maler, Eric Beech and David Gregorio)